urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

       Tests whether the application can execute the file denoted by this abstract pathname getAbsolutePath()
-      Returns the absolute pathname string of this abstract pathname
+      Returns the absolute pathname string of this abstract pathname walk()
+      Return a Stream that is lazily populated with Path by walking the file tree rooted at a given starting fil The file tree is traversed depth-first,
+        the elements in the stream are Path objects that are obtained as if by resolving the relative path against start walkFileTree()
+      Walks a file tree rooted at a given starting file The file tree traversal is depth-first with the given FileVisitor invoked for each file encountered.
+      File tree traversal completes when all accessible files in the tree have been visited, or a visit method returns a result of TERMINATE Can handle symbolic links that create cycles
+        If a symbolic link causes a loop in the file hierarchy, the method detects it and skips that part of the traversal

 java.nio.Path class
   An interface used to locate a file in a file system.
 It will typically represent a system dependent file path